-The device is sold in a cardboard box containing the following elements:
+The device is sold in a cardboard box containing the following items:

-The device has an integrated battery of 3.7 VDC and 320mAh, an integrated camera of 13 Megapixels, a small built-in speaker and a touch sensor, in addition the device has a system of internal memory and processing that acts as the brain of the system enabling the detection and identification of images.
+The device has an integrated 3.7 VDC and 320mAh battery, an integrated 13 Mega-pixel camera, a small integrated speaker and a touch sensor, in addition the device has a memory system and internal processing that acts as the brain of the system, enabling the detection and identification of images.

-The estimated duration of the battery is 2 hours at full capacity and the charging time is 40 minutes for a total charge.
+The estimated battery life is 2 hours at full power and the charging time is 40 minutes for a full charge.
 This charging is done through a USB connector and allows you to use the device and charge it at the same time.

-To make the first use of the device we recommend accessing the video tutorials of the following link since there is no manual in Braille and therefore for people with vision difficulties the manual that is included is of little use.
+To make the first use of the device, we recommend accessing the video tutorials at the following link since there is no manual in Braille and therefore for people with vision difficulties the manual that is included is of little use.

 However, it should be noted that the use of the device is quite intuitive and the user can become familiar in a short time with the basic gestures that allow it to be used.

 The device has two ways of interacting with the user.
-On the one hand, it has a proximity sensor that detects when the finger is approached to control the different options by touching.
-On the other hand, the user receives voice instructions through a small loudspeaker addressed to his own ear.
+On the one hand, it has a proximity sensor that detects when the finger approaches to control the different options by tapping.
+On the other hand, the user receives voice instructions through a small loudspeaker directed towards his own ear.

-The most suitable for a correct use is to place the device by means of the system of fixation to one of the pins of the glasses.
+The most suitable for correct use is to place the device by means of the fixing system to one of the temples of the glasses.

-The device reads text printed on paper or mobile and computer screens, as well as poster and sign texts if the focus and lighting conditions are correct.
+The device reads text printed on paper or from mobile and computer screens, as well as text from posters and signs if the focus and lighting conditions are correct.

-In the case of texts in newspapers and books, is able to break down by different pages and even by different columns to be able to read in an orderly manner.
+In the case of texts in newspapers and books, it is capable of breaking down by different pages and even by different columns to be able to read in an orderly way.

-To proceed with a reading, the text must be placed at a distance of between 30 and 40 cm in front of the camera and activate the reading with a touch.
-Once the text has been identified, I can release the paper and the device will begin to read the previously identified text by voice.
+To proceed to a reading, the text must be placed at a distance of between 30 and 40 cm in front of the camera and the reading must be activated by a touch.
+Once the text is identified, I can release the paper and the device will begin to read the previously identified text by voice.

-The device allows control to stop the voice by placing the palm of the hand open in front of the camera and in turn allows to accelerate or slow down the reading.
+The device allows the control to stop the voice by placing the palm of the open hand in front of the camera and allows in turn to speed up or slow down the reading.

-In general, the reading is good with printed texts during the tests, being optimal in cases where the texts have a good contrast and the lighting conditions are adequate.
+In general, reading is good with printed texts during the tests carried out, being optimal in cases where the texts present a good contrast and the lighting conditions are adequate.
 In any case, the device incorporates artificial lighting to improve identification in cases where ambient lighting is insufficient.

-If you want to read a specific area, you can point the text area with your finger to read a specific line.
-The device indicates by voice instructions if it requires better focus or does not identify the text.
+If you want to read a specific area, you can point your finger at the text area to read a specific line.
+The device indicates through voice instructions if it requires better focus or does not identify the text.

-The reading of posters and texts at a greater distance is very conditioned by how the text is approached and by the ambient lighting conditions.
+Reading posters and texts at a greater distance is highly conditioned by how the text is approached and by the ambient lighting conditions.

-The only thing we miss at this point is that the device allows the identification of manual writing.
+The only thing we miss at this point is that the device allows handwriting identification.

 The Orcam device has the ability to detect human faces and associate them with a certain name to be remembered once these people appear before the camera.

-When Orcam identifies a face that does not have stored in its memory, it tells us first if it is a man or a woman, and if it is previously recorded it tells us the name of the person.
+When Orcam identifies a face that it does not have stored in its memory, it first tells us if it is a man or a woman, and if it is previously recorded, it tells us the name of the person.

-To keep a face you have to keep your finger on the device.
-After a pause, he will inform us that he is proceeding to face identification.
-Then he makes several image captures during which it is advisable to move to take several perspectives of the person.
-If the face has been correctly identified then it asks us to say the name of the person for its storage in memory.
+To save a face you have to keep your finger on the device.
+After a pause it will inform us that it is proceeding with the face identification.
+Then take several image captures during which it is advisable to move to take various perspectives of the person.
+If the face has been correctly identified, then it asks us to say the name of the person for storage in memory.

-This functionality has been successfully tested together with our volunteer Andrés
+This functionality has been tested satisfactorily together with our volunteer Andrés.

 Regarding the identification of products, a process very similar to that of the identification of faces is followed.
 The system does not have a bank of previously memorized objects, but in order to recognize a product it is necessary to previously carry out a memorization process.
 In this sense, the tests gave good results with previously memorized objects that could be recognized.
-However, the process of memorizing products is more difficult when it comes to memorizing certain objects, so it requires good lighting conditions as well as taking images from different perspectives of the object.
+However, the process of memorizing products encounters greater difficulties when it comes to memorizing certain objects, which is why it requires good lighting conditions as well as taking images from different perspectives of the object.

-The device allows the identification of bills.
-In this case we have been able to easily identify € 5 and € 10 bills.
+The device allows banknote identification.
+In this case, we have been able to easily identify € 5 and € 10 bills.

-ORCAM is a high-tech product that works autonomously and whose best functionality is in reading printed texts.
-At the same time it presents another series of interesting features such as the identification of faces, products and bills.
+ORCAM is a high-tech product that works autonomously and whose best functionality is found in reading printed texts.
+At the same time, it presents another series of interesting characteristics such as the identification of faces, products and bills.

-In general, it is a product that behaves reliably and opens a door beyond the concept of mobile applications for the recognition of texts and objects.
+In general, it is a product that behaves reliably and opens a door beyond the concept of mobile applications for text and object recognition.

-That said, it is a product with a high price compared to other existing solutions in the market and therefore the best value is the possibilities offered previously in any of the points of sale or distribution.
+That said, it is a product with a high price compared to other existing solutions on the market and therefore the best value is the possibilities that it previously offers in any of the points of sale or distribution.

-- The recognition of text and faces is comfortable and reliable
+- Face and text recognition is convenient and reliable

-- Its operation autonomously without the need to be linked to telephones or other additional devices
+- Its operation autonomously without the need to be linked to phones or other additional devices

-- We recommend incorporating a bank of common objects previously memorized in future versions
+- We recommend incorporating a bank of commonly used objects previously memorized in future versions

-- It is a high investment so it is advisable to know the product well and even conduct a test session through the distributor to know in depth how the product meets the needs of the user.
+- It is a high investment so it is advisable to know the product well and even carry out a test session through the distributor to know in depth how the product meets the needs of the user.